 “When I’m behind the lens, that’s when I really see people.
 That’s my creativity, my passion, and my freedom.
 People trust me when I have a camera in my hand.
 I’m confident and I know what I’m doing.” – Lauren Mitchell

 One way your role as a wedding photographer differs from other types of photographers is you have the chance to get to know your couple and capture memorable moments for them.
 The images you document are ones they will cherish for years to come, and the relationship you build will continue on after the wedding day.
 Rich Lander of CHARD Photographer, mentions his favorite part of his role is to interact with his couples and deliver memorable images after the wedding day.

 “The best part for me is capturing the moment.
 That’s why I shoot weddings versus shooting architecture.
 I like working with people.
 Having a camera in my hand makes me more confident to approach people and develop that connection.
 I like the human element.
 I am capturing a moment in time versus trying to set up the shot or wait for the light to be perfect for an architectural shot.” – Rich Lander

 What do you think?
 Have you decided what the best part about being a wedding photographer is for you?
 Your answer may differ from others, and that’s just fine – it’s what makes you unique.

 Based on your answer, what is one thing you can do to make an impact on your wedding photography business that will help you grow and do more of what you love?
-Take a look at what 22 wedding pros had to say about what works in their business to help them book more weddings each year with our free Guide: Secrets to Getting Booked in 2017.
-Grab your copy today!
+Take a look at our How to Grow your Wedding Photography Business Guide, where we share 50+ pages of actionable items for you to focus on to find success this year!